Belinda Stewart-Wilson

-Belinda Stewart-Wilson (born 16 April 1971) is a British actress best known for her role as Polly McKenzie in The Inbetweeners.
+Belinda Anthea Stewart-Wilson (born 16 April 1971) is a British actress who played Polly McKenzie in The Inbetweeners.

 Early life

 Stewart-Wilson was born on 16 April 1971 in Kensington, the youngest of three daughters of Lieutenant-Colonel Sir Blair Stewart-Wilson, a British Army officer, and his wife, Helen Mary Fox.
 Stewart-Wilson grew up on military postings in the UK, Germany, and Austria before her family settled in London, her father becoming an Equerry to Queen Elizabeth II.
-She was educated at St Mary's School, Calne in Calne, Wiltshire and Hurst Lodge School in Berkshire, before completing a three-year degree in classical acting at the Webber Douglas Academy of Dramatic Art, in London.
+She was educated at St Mary's School, Calne, in Calne, Wiltshire, and Hurst Lodge School in Berkshire, before completing a three-year degree in classical acting at the Webber Douglas Academy of Dramatic Art, in London.

 Career

-Stewart-Wilson's first television role was in the series Shine on Harvey Moon, a show based on 1950s London.
-Her next two roles were one-time appearances in the popular British sitcom Goodnight Sweetheart and playing a secretary in a TV adaptation of Agatha Christie's Poirot story The Murder on the Links.
+Stewart-Wilson's first main television role was in the series Shine on Harvey Moon, a show based in post-war London.
+Her next two roles were one-time appearances in the British sitcom Goodnight Sweetheart and playing a secretary in a TV adaptation of Agatha Christie's Poirot story "The Murder on the Links".

-From there Stewart-Wilson went on to play roles in British sitcoms Days Like These and Starting Out as well as Kiss Kiss, a feature film starring Chris Penn and Stellan Skarsgård.
+From there, Stewart-Wilson went on to play roles in British sitcoms Days Like These and Starting Out as well as Kiss Kiss (Bang Bang), a feature film starring Chris Penn and Stellan Skarsgård.
 She also played Dina in La Passione, a feature film based on the life of Chris Rea, which opened the London Film Festival in 1997.

-In 2004 she made an appearance in the long-running British medical drama Holby City, before moving on to two satirical programs: making an appearance in Look Around You, which won the Rose d'Or award for best comedy, as well as in three episodes of the 24-hour news-mocking Broken News.
+In 2004, she made an appearance in the long-running British medical drama Holby City, before moving on to two satirical programs: making an appearance in Look Around You, which won the Rose d'Or award for best comedy, as well as in three episodes of the 24-hour-news-mocking Broken News.

 Throughout 2007 and 2008, Stewart-Wilson worked on a number of television shows.
-Her most notable credits during this time period were the roles of Victoria Reynholm, the wife of Denholm Reynholm in The IT Crowd, and Nikki in the TV series Jekyll alongside James Nesbitt and Gina Bellman.
-She also made an appearance in the commercially successful mockumentary feature film Razzle Dazzle: A Journey into Dance.
-Belinda also played a cameo role in Stephen Poliakoff's Joe's Palace in a scene with Michael Gambon.
+Her most notable credits were the roles of Barbara Reynholm, the wife of Denholm Reynholm, in The IT Crowd, and Nikki in the TV series Jekyll, alongside James Nesbitt and Gina Bellman.
+She also made an appearance in the mockumentary feature film Razzle Dazzle: A Journey into Dance, and played a cameo role in Stephen Poliakoff's Joe's Palace in a scene with Michael Gambon.

 In 2007, Belinda played various roles in The Peter Serafinowicz Show, going on to appear in The Peter Serafinowicz Show Christmas Special in 2008 which was nominated for a Bafta for Best Comedy in 2009.
 A "best of" compilation was also aired in 2008.